 What age range do you see?

 Amy has experience working with clients as young as 5 years old and their families.
 She also enjoys working with adolescents and adults.

 What's the difference between a Psychologist and a Counsellor?

 The title Psychologist in New Brunswick is strictly limited to: Individuals who are licensed with the College of Psychologists of New Brunswick (CPNB), the regulatory body responsible for administering The College of Psychologists Act.
 In order to issue a license CPNB must ascertain that a person is qualified to engage in the practice of psychology.
 Licensing requirements include educational ascertainments, extensive supervised experience, oral and written examinations.
 A Psychologist practicing in the Province of New Brunswick is trained to assess and diagnose problems in thinking, feeling, and behaving and help people overcome or manage these problems.

 Do you accept insurance from my employer?
 Most employee benefit packages include an allotment for psychological services that are provided by a Licensed Psychologist.
-With the exception of Blue Cross (which can be direct billed), clients are required to pay for the service at the end of their appointment and are provided with a receipt that can be taken to the insurer and reimbursed.
+With the exception of Blue Cross and Telus eHealth Customers (which can be direct billed), clients are required to pay for the service at the end of their appointment and are provided with a receipt that can be taken to the insurer and reimbursed.
 We accept cheques, cash and e-transfers.
 Please check with your plan to see how many sessions are covered.